Harry Potter and the Deathly Hallows – Part 2: Cast

+Bill Weasley, Jessie Cave as Lavender Brown, Afshan Azad as Padma Patil, Anna Shaffer as Romilda Vane, Isabella Laughland as Leanne, Georgina Leonidas as Katie Bell, Katie Leung as Cho Chang, Freddie Stroma as Cormac McLaggen, Chris Rankin as Percy Weasley, Alfred Enoch as Dean Thomas, Jim Broadbent as Horace Slughorn, Gemma Jones as Poppy Pomfrey, Miriam Margolyes as Pomona Sprout, David Bradley as Argus Filch, Emma Thompson as Sybill Trelawney, Mark Williams as Arthur Weasley, Natalia Tena as Nymphadora Tonks, George Harris as Kingsley Shacklebolt, Josh Herdman as Gregory Goyle, Scarlett Byrne as Pansy Parkinson, Louis Cordice as Blaise Zabini, Geraldine Somerville as Lily Potter, Adrian Rawlins as James Potter, and Leslie Phillips as the voice of the Sorting Hat.

 The roles of several minor characters were recast or replaced for this film.
 For example, Ciarán Hinds assumed the role of Aberforth Dumbledore, Albus Dumbledore's brother and bartender of the Hog's Head inn.
-For the final scene in the film which is set nineteen years after the film's main story, the actors playing the main characters were made to look older through the use of makeup and special effects.
-After the initial look of the actors' aged appearances leaked onto the Internet, some fans reacted by opining that Radcliffe and Grint looked too old, while Watson did not appear significantly different at all.
-After primary filming concluded in June 2010, Yates examined the footage, and concluded that the problem could not be resolved through editing or CGI, and had the sequence re-shot that December, with redesigned makeup.
+For the film's epilogue, the main cast were made to look older through makeup and special effects.
+After the initial look of their aged appearances were leaked online, some fans opined that Radcliffe and Grint looked too old while Watson did not appear significantly different.
+After primary filming concluded in June 2010, Yates examined the footage and concluded that the problem could not be resolved through editing or CGI, and had the sequence re-shot that December with redesigned makeup.